dimadolgov/Complete-Terraform-WEB-Jenkins/README.md

    Test Configuration > Should get Success

-   Save and close Jenkins, Nothing to do there anymore | browse the job index.html if you wish
+   Save and close Jenkins, Nothing to do there anymore | Browse the job `Webserver_index.html` if you wish

 10. **Final CI\CD using Jenkins**